This webpage contains affiliate links. See more details here.

 It's easy to find Leonardo Express train at Termini Station.
 The trains always depart from platforms 23 or 24.
 You'll find them at the right side, close to Coin department store.

 To reach Termini Station is easy, use the metro, buses or just take a taxi ride from your hotel or apartment.
 When we stay at Sophie Terrace Hotel, we walk to the station, as it's only 5 minutes away from there.
-If staying at Laurina 33 guesthouse, we usually take a taxi.
+If staying at Laurina 33 Guesthouse, which is close to Piazza di Spagna, we usually take a taxi.

 If you haven't bought Leonardo Express train tickets ahead of time, once you arrive at Termini Station, you'll see many Trenitalia ticket machines from which you can purchase the tickets.
 We love to use the ticket machines located within the Trenitalia office, situated on the platform level (open daily from 6:30 am to 10:05 pm).